athrocks/Learn-Golang/03_variables/help.md

 - Go enforces **strict variable usage**: if you declare a variable and don’t use it, the program won’t compile.
 - Type inference makes variable declarations concise but readable.
 - Variable names should be meaningful to improve code readability.
+- Shorthand syntax (:=) automatically infers the type and can only be used within functions.

 ---